Polyhedral graph: Hamiltonicity and shortness

 Tait conjectured that every cubic polyhedral graph (that is, a polyhedral graph in which each vertex is incident to exactly three edges) has a Hamiltonian cycle, but this conjecture was disproved by a counterexample of W. T. Tutte, the polyhedral but non-Hamiltonian Tutte graph.
 If one relaxes the requirement that the graph be cubic, there are much smaller non-Hamiltonian polyhedral graphs.
 The graph with the fewest vertices and edges is the 11-vertex and 18-edge Herschel graph, and there also exists an 11-vertex non-Hamiltonian polyhedral graph in which all faces are triangles, the Goldner–Harary graph.

 More strongly, there exists a constant $\alpha<1$ (the shortness exponent) and an infinite family of polyhedral graphs such that the length of the longest simple path of an $n$-vertex graph in the family is $O(n^{\alpha})$.

+A problem with one additional constraint exists, Barnette's conjecture, asking whether every cubic bipartite polyhedral graph is Hamiltonian, which remains unsolved.